 Framework agreements and central purchasing are not regulated in the Government Procurement Law.
-This type of contracting, such as indefinite delivery/indefinite quantity contracts, is not used.
+This type of contracting, such as indefinite delivery or indefinite quantity contracts, is not used.

 ii Joint ventures

-Joint ventures are admitted by Dominican procurement law in the bidding process.
-Foreign companies can team up with locals to create consortiums to present a joined offer in any tender procedure.
+Joint ventures are admissible in the bidding process under Dominican procurement law.
+Foreign companies can team up with locals to create consortiums to present a joint offer in any tender procedure.
 The rule of thumb in this case is that the consortium can jointly meet the qualifications as if were one participant.
-Joint ventures can also work as a subcontracting relationship, where one company supplies the other company that won the award for the government contract.
+Joint ventures can also take the form of a subcontracting relationship, where one company supplies the company that won the award for the government contract.

-Public-private partnerships are ruled by special legislation.
-The followed procedure is that first there has to be an initiative brought by the private (interested party) or the public sector (any government agency with a PPP initiative).
-The presentation, evaluation and selection of initiatives and winners of public-private alliances is held over the five next phases: presentation of the initiative; evaluation of the initiative by the National Council of Public Private Partnerships with the further declaration of public interest; a competitive selection process to determine the successful bidder; and finally the award of the public-private partnership.
+PPPs are governed by special legislation.
+The established procedure is that first there has to be an initiative brought by the private (interested party) or the public sector (any government agency with a PPP initiative).
+The presentation, evaluation and selection of initiatives and winners of public–private alliances is held over the five next phases: presentation of the initiative; evaluation of the initiative by the National Council of Public–Private Partnerships with the further declaration of public interest; a competitive selection process to determine the successful bidder; and, finally, the award of the PPP.

 The bidding process

 It is mandatory for every procurement procedure that a notice be published in a local newspaper.
-The notice is also published on the respective government agency's website, and on the General Directorate of Public Procurement's portal.
+The notice is also published on the applicable government agency website and on the DGCP portal.
 There is no central journal for contract opportunities, although there are some companies that provide a service informing potential offerors of contract opportunities in their field.
-After someone registers as interested in a procedure, the government sends out direct emails of every update during the process, until the final notice award.
+After someone registers an interest in a procedure, the government sends out direct emails for every update during the process, until the final notice award.

 There are six prescribed procedures that awarding authorities must follow for contractor selection.
 Depending on the type of contract and the amount involved, government agencies can choose between the following: